mhorpheus/test/DFIR-Hotline.md

 A cybersecurity incident that is within scope of IBM CSIRT response and involvement is:

-An incident where an IBM managed asset and/or IBM managed customer data and/or an IBM employee/contractor/vendor is involved or at the heart of a cybersecurity allegation or cybersecurity incident.
-A cybersecurity incident or cybersecurity allegation could involve an IBM Commercial Customer (Target, Sony, American Express, BNSF, etc.) or an IBM Internal Customer (Sametime, w3, Lotus Notes, etc.)
+An incident where an IBM managed asset and/or IBM managed client data and/or an IBM employee/contractor/vendor is involved or at the heart of a cybersecurity allegation or cybersecurity incident.
+A cybersecurity incident or cybersecurity allegation could involve an IBM Commercial Client (Target, Sony, American Express, BNSF, etc.) or an IBM Internal client (Sametime, w3, Lotus Notes, etc.)

 Other types of incidents where IBM CSIRT should be notified:
 - Loss or compromise of IBM intellectual property